Emerging UNC startups

 Founder: Nathaniel Hathaway

 Eppin Pharma is an emerging pharmaceutical company focused on developing a safe, effective short-term, non-hormonal oral male contraceptive pill.
-Their lead candidate is a small organic compound that binds to EPPIN, a protein on the surface of human sperm, resulting in the loss of sperm motility.
-They are in the process of developing an oral formulation of the drug for further testing and continue experiments to elucidate the mechanism of action of our contraceptive drug.
+Their lead candidate is a small organic compound, EP055, which binds to EPPIN, a protein on the surface of human sperm, resulting in the loss of sperm motility.
+They are in the process of developing an oral formulation of the drug and completing toxicology testing in preparation for an IND application.

-Founders: Michael G. O’Rand, Jeffrey A. Handler, and Katherine G. Hamil
+Founders: Michael G. O’Rand, Jeffrey A. Handler, Katherine G. Hamil

-Founders: Eric Bachelder, Kristy Ainslie, and Jenny Ting
+Founders: Anil Goyal, Eric Bachelder, Kristy Ainslie, Jenny Ting

 Founder: Sam Lai

-Initos Pharmaceuticals is developing a platform delivery technology for nucleic acid therapeutics to develop agents to enhance intracellular delivery of oligonucleotides, peptides and proteins to key tissue sites.
+Initos Pharmaceuticals is developing a platform delivery technology for nucleic acid therapeutics to enhance intracellular delivery of oligonucleotides, peptides and proteins to key tissue sites.
 The technology uses a series of oligonucleotide enhancing compounds (OECs) to enhance the pharmacological activity of anti-sense, splice-switching and siRNA-based oligonucleotides.
-The company is evaluating their OEC platform for correction of RNA splicing defects in cystic fibrosis and for blocking overproduction of mucins in airway diseases such as COPD and asthma
+The company is evaluating their OEC platform for correction of RNA splicing defects in cystic fibrosis and for blocking overproduction of mucins in airway diseases such as COPD and asthma.

 Founders: Rudy Juliano, William Janzen

 Mucommune is a privately held company seeking to advance “muco-trapping” monoclonal antibodies for use in reinforcing female reproductive health.
 The technology is based on engineering the Fc region of IgG antibodies to interact with mucins which enables antibodies to immobilize viral and bacterial pathogens in different mucosal secretions.
-Mucommune’s lead product is a non-hormonal contraceptive vaginal ring that releases muco-trapping mAb that can block sperm from reaching the egg by trapping it in cervicovaginal mucus.
+Mucommune’s lead product, supported by over $5.5M in SBIR funding, is a non-hormonal contraceptive vaginal ring that releases muco-trapping mAb that can block sperm from reaching the egg by trapping it in cervicovaginal mucus.
+Mucommune has completed initial large animal studies and are undertaking IND-enabling activities.

 Founder: Sam Lai

-Using a novel protein technology, NabGen has developed a co-therapy designed to overcome pre-existing immunity and re-administration barriers of gene therapies based on adeno-associated virus (AAV) vectors.
-The treatment targets neutralizing antibodies (NAbs) against the vector.
-The co-therapy can be administered separately immediately prior to AAV gene therapy delivery, or in formulation with AAV.
+Using a novel protein technology, NabGen has developed a means to overcome pre-existing and re-administration immunity to adeno-associated virus (AAV) vector gene therapy.
+The treatment targets neutralizing antibodies (NAbs) against this viral vector.
+The co-therapy can be administered separately, immediately prior to AAV gene therapy delivery, or in combination with AAV gene therapy.

 Founders: Chengwen Li, Charlie Askew